 The obvious drawback is that this kind of long-term commitment may narrow your freedom in some ways.
 Remember, though, that a job you complete regularly will soon become second nature, meaning you’ll be able to finish it quickly and to a high standard.
 Also, forming a partnership with a client provides you with benefits you don’t have if you only complete tasks for them sporadically (such as increased income and security to enjoy travel experiences).
 Furthermore, because a long-term client will get to know you and value your skills, they could happily negotiate a compromise which affords you more flexibility (this will be more achievable if you freelance compared to if you worked remotely and full-time for a client while abroad).

 Evaluate Your Phone Contract

 A phone contract might not be at the top of your list right now.
 At the moment, you’re busy networking and investing your time in projects.
-Anyway, the specific SIM you have isn’t too important these days thanks to WhatsApp and public WiFi, so you’re happy to put it to the bottom of your list.
+Anyway, the specific SIM you have isn’t too important these days thanks to WhatsApp and public WiFi, so you’re happy to put it at the bottom of your list.
 This is a mistake, though.
 For two crucial reasons: money and communication.

 Also, you run the risk of isolating clients and customers by not extending your reach.
 Needing WiFi to conduct a phone call means you will more than likely miss vital correspondence.
 Always ensure that your mobile contract is meeting your freelancing needs.